martellato/DockerMLEnv/README.md

 #TODO
-W: The resulting image from this build will be around 5 GiB and still downloads a lot of the packages.
+W: The resulting image from this build will be around >5GiB and still downloads a lot of the packages.
+W: No Nvidia support for Windows host